 WIFI is provided in all areas of residence by EastLink.
 Access points are located throughout the building.
 Students must log in using their STU credentials.
-A few items that do not work with 802.1x modern authentication or do not have an internet browser (ex. google nest, amazon alexa) will need to be registered with IT Services in advance.
-For Assistance: ITS Help Desk • helpdesk@stu.ca • 506-452-0635
+A few items that do not work with 802.1x modern authentication or do not have an internet browser (ex., Google Nest, Amazon Alexa) will need to be registered directly with EastLink.